riscv/riscv-opcodes/README.md

 Following are the restrictions one should keep in mind while defining $pseudo\_ops and $imported\_ops

-- Pseudo-op or already imported instructions cannot be imported again in another file.
-One should always import base-instructions only.
+- An instruction (either defined with $pseudo_op or already imported) cannot be imported again within the same  file.
+Always import only base instructions (those not defined using $pseudo_op or $import) to ensure  centralized definitions.
-- While defining a $pseudo\_op, the base-instruction itself cannot be a $pseudo\_op
+- When defining a $pseudo_op, the base instruction used cannot itself be a $pseudo_op.

 ## Flow for parse.py